wbrefvem/go-bitbucket/docs/WebhooksApi.md

 > WebhookSubscription UsersUsernameHooksPost(ctx, username)

 Creates a new webhook on the specified user account.
 Account-level webhooks are fired for events from all repositories belonging to that account.
 Note that one can only register webhooks on one's own account, not that of others.
+Also, note that the username path parameter has been deprecated due to [privacy changes](https://developer.atlassian.com/cloud/bitbucket/bitbucket-api-changes-gdpr/#removal-of-usernames-from-user-referencing-apis).
+Use the account's UUID or account_id instead.

 ### Required Parameters